tony-0tis/interlayer/README.md

 *The desire to create own server pushes me to create a new and steeper server every year now for 8 years.
 The idea to create node.js package came after work in a large company, a web server which has a number of drawbacks (it was not written by me :joy:)
 Because the server is in the alpha stage, you have the opportunity to advise what would you like to see the working from the box.
 [New issue](https://github.com/DonKilluminatti/interlayer/issues/new)*

+!!!
+MAJOR UPDATE: I'm was break old initialization, rewrite please it in your projects.

 ### Features
 * in its current form is a server REST-api or full-stack server
 * it is possible to add your own modules and dals